Abidon-J-F/University-of-Greenwich-Projects/Y3/Sentiment Analysis of Tweets using RNN/README.md

 - A recommendation for performing sentiment analysis on tweets would be to use GLOVE with a GRU network.
 Since tweets are limited to 280 characters, tweets are not going to be large so the stamina problem that GRU has is not too problematic.

 ## Software
-**Utilised Python programming language, Google Colab IDE, and Pandas, NumPy, TensorFlow, Keras, Matplotlib, NLTK, Scikit-lean libraries in this project.**
+**Utilised Python programming language in Anaconda Distribution Navigator, Jupyter Notebook IDE, and Pandas, NumPy, TensorFlow, Keras, Matplotlib, NLTK, Scikit-lean libraries in this project.**